dusk-network/dusk-blockchain/pkg/core/mempool.md

 * Queue transactions received from the network, ready to be verified
 * Verify any received transaction
 * Store transactions in the  mempool state that do pass fully acceptance criteria
+* Sort transactions in the mempool state by fee.
 * On block acceptance, remove all accepted transactions from the `mempool state`
+* On request from block generator, provide a set of transactions with highest fee, up to a specified total size.

 ### Transaction acceptance criteria: